mel-project/docs.themelio.org/content/basic-concepts/05-tokenomics.md

 ## Sym inflation

-As a bootstrap mechanism, we have a small amount of _sym inflation_ in the early years of the protocol that gradually decays to zero, similar to block reward in Bitcoin.
+As a bootstrap mechanism, we have a small amount of _sym inflation_ in the early years of the protocol that gradually decays to zero, similar to the block reward in Bitcoin.

 In particular, we have an initial $2^{20}$ microSYM/block (around 1.04 SYM) inflation rate, that decays by half every 1,000,000 blocks (approximately 1 year).